ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other clients.
-This is solved by requiring a certain freshness for STHs in order to be accepted and limiting the log STH issuing frequency.
+This "safety in numbers" is achieved by requiring gossip only for STHs of a certain "freshness" and limiting the frequency by which logs can issue STHs.

-\[this is more of a tl;dr than an introduction
-  TODO: make this a proper introduction\]

-# Terminology and overview
+# Terminology and data flow

 This document relies on terminology and data structures defined in
 {{!RFC6962}}, including STH, SCT, Version, LogID, SCT timestamp,